Daniel-Gormezano/vascular-feature-classifier/README.md

    ```
 2. Upload your CSV file using the sidebar.
 3. View colored predictions.
-4. Download an Excel file with styling.
+4. Download an Excel file with styling, metrics, and the resulting ROC curve.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>